-- 420 proxy records of upwelling intensity and subsurface temperatures are consistent with a reduction in upwelling during Heinrich stadials throughout the last glacial period, as expected for a strengthening of northeasterly winds and/or a weakening of southwesterly summer monsoon winds.
-These records indicate reduced total organic carbon content in sediments (Schulz et al., 1998); nitrogen isotope data suggesting reduced water column denitrification, interpreted as - 425 reflecting reduced oxygen demand from sinking organic matter (Altabet et al., 2002); and increased subsurface temperatures, consistent with reduced vertical mixing and heat loss to the atmosphere during winter (Huguet et al., 2006; Tierney et al., 2015).
-Dust fluxes in the Arabian Sea also increase substantially during Heinrich stadials (Pourmand et al., 2004), suggesting an increase in northerly winter winds transporting dust from the Arabian peninsula and South Asia. - 430 Weakening of summer southwesterly winds and strengthening of winter northeasterly winds during stadials produce northeasterly wind anomalies in the annual mean that weaken both the lower branch of the zonally and annually averaged Hadley circulation and the wind-driven oceanic subtropical cell in the NH portion of the Indian Ocean (Section 5).
-Consistent with these reconstructed changes, the model simulations considered here show northerly and northeasterly - wind anomalies in the Arabian Sea in the annual mean (Figure 2a), as well as in both winter(DJF) and summer (JJA; not shown).
+Proxy data are thus consistent with a reduction in southwesterly summer monsoon winds and an intensification of northeasterly winter trade winds in the Arabian Sea during Heinrich stadials.
+Though this seasonal wind reversal characterizes the South Asian monsoon system, the winds project strongly onto the zonal mean Hadley circulation and constitute a major portion of interhemispheric atmospheric heat transport associated with the annual mean, zonal mean tropical circulation (Heaviside and Czaja, 2013).
+Regardless of the seasonal balance of wind changes, weakening of summer southwesterly winds and strengthening of winter northeasterly winds during stadials produce northeasterly wind anomalies in the annual mean that strengthen both the lower branch of the zonally and annually averaged NH Hadley circulation and the wind-driven oceanic subtropical cell in the NH portion of the Indian Ocean (Section 5).
+Consistent with these reconstructed changes, the model simulations considered here show northerly and northeasterly wind anomalies in the Arabian Sea in the annual mean (Fig. 2a), as well as in both winter (DJF) and summer (JJA; not shown).